BrenPatF/timer-set-nodejs/README.md

 # timer-set
 Facilitates code timing for instrumentation and other purposes, with very small footprint in both code and resource usage.
-Windows version.
+Tested on Unix and Windows.

 ## Usage (extract from main-col-group.js)
 ```js